jaimetur/PhotoMigrator/README.md

 -s,  --suffix <SUFIX>
        Specify the suffix for the output folder.
 Default: 'fixed' -as, --albums-structure ['flatten', 'year', 'year/month', 'year-month']
-       Specify the type of folder structure for each Album folder.
+       Specify the type of folder structure for each Album folder (Default: 'flatten').
 -ns, --no-albums-structure ['flatten', 'year', 'year/month', 'year-month']
-       Specify the type of folder structure for ALL_PHOTOS folder (Photos that are no contained in any Album).
+       Specify the type of folder structure for ALL_PHOTOS folder (Default: 'year/month').
 -sg, --skip-gpth-tool
        Skip processing files with GPTH Tool.
 -sm, --skip-move-albums